Marjory Kennedy-Fraser: Biography

 Although her parents and husband are buried in the Grange Cemetery in south Edinburgh, the substantial gravestone lying against the southern boundary wall, her own grave is in the island of Iona.

 Recitals

 Marjory Kennedy-Fraser and her daughter Patuffa used to present the collected songs in recitals.
 Below is a description of one such recital given at the Aeolian Hall, New York City, on 17 March 1916.

+American ethnomusicologist Margaret Fay Shaw attended a similar recital while attending St Bride's boarding school for girls at Helensburgh, near Glasgow.
+She later wrote about this life-altering concert, "As a child, I had learned Scots songs and a few of Robert Burns', but these she sang were completely new.
+To think they had been found in the Hebrides and I had never known anything about them!
+But there was something wrong, I felt; there was something more to these songs.
+If I could only go to those far-off islands and hear those singers myself!"

 The Russian tenor, Vladimir Rosing, frequently performed Kennedy-Fraser's songs in his recitals in England and North America.
-Ezra Pound, reporting as William Atheling in the New Age, declared that Rosing was "the first singer who has been adequate to the music."
+In a 1919 concert review, Ezra Pound, reporting as William Atheling in the New Age, declared that Rosing was "the first singer who has been adequate to the music."

 Politics

 Kennedy Fraser supported women's suffrage and Scottish independence, and used her knowledge of Scots and Gaelic song traditions to give examples which reinforced her views.

 In 1909 she chaired a large meeting of the Women's Freedom League, at the Oddfellows Hall, which had overflow meetings to meet demand.
 She first introduced the keynote speaker, Mrs Ethel Snowden (wife of Labour politician Phillip Snowden, and national activist of NUWSS).
 Kennedy Fraser explained briefly that 'it is not the outcome of the noisy clamour of un-womanly women but is on the contrary a symptom of the gradual awakening of women to their social responsibilities' that was encouraging support for women's enfranchisement, and referred to the 'seed sown' by women 'such as Josephine Butler', and a growing recognition that without the vote, women's aims for improving society will be limited.
 Mrs Snowden then also countered the argument that (some) women did not actually want the vote by saying at least 1.5 million women did and at least 6 million people were for equal suffrage of both men and women.
 Kennedy Fraser's meeting also voted for Mrs Snowden's motion for a change in law.

 Kennedy Fraser was also involved with Frances Tolmie in the Labour movement.
 Recent studies indicate that she was one of the women members of the Edinburgh Parish Council, through engagement with the Edinburgh Women's Citizen Association.